WenqiAngieWu/Betting-Against-Beta/README.md

 ## Results

 The strategy was back-tested on SP500 stocks and TSX (Toronto Stock Exchange) stocks and compared with two other similar factors presented in the Fama French 3-factor model: one is the SMB (small minus big), the other is the HML (high minus low).
+(SMB and HML data are collected from [Ken French’s data library][https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html])
 ![US](Output/US.png)
 *Cumulative Return with $1 invested in the beginning in the SP500 (shown as US) equity market (in comparison with the SMB and HML factors)*